 There’s no doubt that having a fast-loading, high performance website is crucial to your business.
 How often have you given up on a slow website because it was taking ages to load?
 If you’re anything like us, it probably makes you feel as impatient as we do when waiting for ages in a bank or a shop as it does when you’re waiting to view web content.
-In fact, DoubleClick by Google found 53% of mobile site visits were abandoned if a page took longer than three seconds to load.
+In fact, a study conducted by DoubleClick found that 53% of mobile site visits were abandoned if a page took longer than three seconds to load.
 That doesn’t leave much wiggle room!

 Mobile usage is rising significantly as people continue to invest in high-end smartphones and we all have shorter attention spans on handheld devices.
 For every one second delay in load time, there is a:

 - 8.3% increase in bounce rates

 - 2.1% decrease in shopping cart size, and

 - 9.4% decrease in page views.